vaibhavvikas/factorio-mod-downloader/README.md

 If you love the game please buy it and support the developers.
 I am a big fan of the game.

 ### How to run
-This code is built using python so make sure you have python installed.
-You can use official Python website to download any version > 3.10

 1. Run the app, select the directory and add mod url from factorio portal i.e. URL for Krastorio 2 is: `https://mods.factorio.com/mod/Krastorio2`.
 2. Click on generate.
 The application will seem like its not responding.
 Don't panic, check the folder which you selected for downoading, the files are downloading, Once done, it will show a completed dialogue.